emmaoh/guide-to-airline/README.md

 7. As a user, I want to be able to reload my list of scheduled flights from the file.

-8. As a user, I want to be able to view all flights within the list of scheduled flights.
+8. As a user, I want to be able to view all saved flights within the list of scheduled flights that have been reloaded.